-Upon successful completion the service responds with either 200 OK or 204 No Content.
-The client may request that the response SHOULD include a body by specifying a Prefer header with a value of return=representation.
+Upon successful completion the service responds with either 200 DK and a representation of the updated collection, or 204 No Content.
+The client may request that the response SHOULD include a body by specifying a return=representation preference.

 11.4.10 Managing Members of an Ordered Collection